-Description of VRA activities undertaken
+Description of activities undertaken

 The HTA's regulatory requirements are set out in Appendix 1 and 3.
-The following areas were covered during the VRA: discussion on the changes to the service, a review of five pre-selected incidents and staff training.
+The following areas were covered during the site visit: discussion on changes to the service since the previous audit, a review of management of incidents and a review of staff training.